From campus to national

-Started as a campus band, Fletch is now among the name of top indie bands in Indonesia.
+From its humble beginnings as a campus band, Fletch is now among the top indie bands in Indonesia.

-Established in 2015 in the city of Malang, Fletch’s six members (Richard as the vocalist, Rido as the keyboardist, Danti as the ukulelist, Ade as the drummer, Amanda as the violinist, and Naufalia as the bassist) are still going strong in music creation four years on.
-During December 2017, Fletch launched its debut full length album "Konotasi" which literally translates to "Connotation".
-Upon listening to it, the album title captures the use of metaphors and figurative lyrics well - delivering messages through their songs with imagery and their distinct musical style.
+Established in 2015 in the city of Malang, Fletch’s six members (Richard as the vocalist, Rido as the keyboardist, Danti as the ukulelist, Ade as the drummer, Amanda as the violinist and Naufalia as the bassist) are still going strong in music creation four years on.

-What makes them different from other bands and how do they keep on going?
+What makes them different from other bands and how do they keep going?

-How has Fletch evolved since its establishment as an extracurricular campus band?
+How have you evolved since your establishment as an extracurricular campus band?

-Rido: We were indeed established as an extracurricular campus band, but we always thought about how we could make this band bigger and bigger someday.
-What we could do at first to evolve was to keep doing what we should do as a band, including making songs, exercising, collecting money to fund our recording, etc. The point is, we never stop.
+Rido: We were indeed established as an extracurricular campus band, but we were always thinking how to make the band bigger.
+What we did at first was to keep doing what we should do as a band, including making songs, exercising, collecting money to fund our recording, etc. The point is, we never stop.

-How does Fletch differ from the other campus bands?
+How do you differ from other campus bands?

 Rido: What makes Fletch different from other campus bands is that we keep going even when we are no longer part of the campus.